 The car was painted in a subtle shade of silver with dual, Kona Blue stripes.

-Under this aggressive shape, Techno Sports installed a lowered, heavy-duty suspension, Bilstein shocks and thicker sway bars to boost handling for the film’s stunt drivers.
+The cars were transported to Steeda, and under the new, aggressive bodies, lowered, heavy-duty suspension, Bilstein shocks and thicker sway bars were installed to enhance handling for the film’s stunt drivers.
 The car rolled on wide, low-profile, performance tires on gorgeous, fat, 22-inch Forgiato wheels.

-Owing to the fact that the stock 2013 GT500 lacked for nothing in the power department, producing 662 ponies, Techo Sport made no modifications to the motor.
-In the film’s dialogue, however, it is suggested that the car packs a completely custom, Ford Racing supercharged 5.8-liter V-8 that pumps out 900 horsepower.
+Owing to the fact that the stock 2013 GT500 and Mustang GTs lacked for nothing in the power department, neither Technosports nor Steeda made any modifications to the motors.
+In the film’s dialogue, however, it is suggested that the car packs a completely custom, Ford Racing supercharged 5.8-liter V8 that pumps out 900 horsepower.

 Inside, The Mustang was fairly close to stock.
 A working heads-up display was added to the dash, and the standard Ford infotainment system was replaced with a screen that ran custom graphics tied to the plot of the movie.
 The rear seats were pulled in favor of a Ford Racing tubular steel x-brace.

-In total, eight identical cars were made for Need for Speed.
-Some were aesthetically perfect for close-up hero shots, others were used for stunt driving, and at least one had a reinforced roof and pillars so it could be hung from a helicopter in a particular scene.
+Of the eight identical cars created for the film, some were aesthetically perfect for close-up hero shots, others were used for stunt driving, and at least one had a reinforced roof and pillars so it could be hung from a helicopter in a particular scene.

 To give credit to Waugh, the majority of vehicle stunts in the film were practically performed, just like in the beloved car movies of his youth.
 CGI was only employed when a stunt was physically impossible, or just too dangerous to perform.
 And boy, the “Shelby” performs some incredible jumps, drifts, chases and burnouts in the movie with aplomb.

-Through the course of shooting, six of the eight cars were completely destroyed performing stunts.
-Of the remaining two, one’s whereabouts are currently unknown, and one was sold in 2014 at the Barrett-Jackson auction to a collector named Dave Flynn for $300,000.
+Through the course of shooting, six of the eight cars were completely destroyed performing stunts, though Steeda was proud to note that there were no suspension failures.
+Of the remaining two, the actual GT500 was sold in 2014 at the Barrett-Jackson auction to a collector named Dave Flynn for $300,000.
 The proceeds went to benefit the Henry Ford Health Systems charity.

 While Need for Speed is by no means high art, it is entertaining, and if for no other reason is worth watching for Carroll Shelby’s “last” Mustang.